Foster Parent Background Check Process Explained in 4 Steps

 How Long Does a Background Check Take for Foster Care?

-With so many checks required, many individuals will be wondering how long does a background check take for foster care, however, the timeline is shorter than some might expect.
+With so many checks required, many individuals will be wondering how long a background check takes for foster care, however, the timeline is shorter than some might expect.
 In most cases, the background checks will take less than two weeks from the time the fingerprints are submitted.

 In many states, individuals will need to go through the state police department to complete the child care background check, and in some cases, the state police may even be able to handle the FBI portion of the check and send the fingerprint information to the FBI on the individual’s behalf.4